JohannesValoy/Group1-project-network-2022/report/REPORT.md

 ## Abstract

-In modern society sleeping problems is a common problem.
-Sleep problems might have many causes, but two of the most common causes is the room temperature and humidity.
-To avoid this problem, we have made a temperature logger that measures the temperature in a room and sends the data to a database.
+Having unhealthy temperature and humidity quality in your house, could cause serious problems in your day-to-day life.
+Respiratory issues, induced stress, reduced social skills and most commonly sleeping problems.
+To avoid problems like these, we have made a temperature logger that measures the temperature in a room and sends the data to a database.
 The data is then visualized in an application.
-This way the user can see what temperature makes for the best sleep quality, and if the humidity is on the optimal level for good sleep and good health.
-Possible future work could be adding the ability to see the average temperature and humidity at any given time of day, and the ability to rate your sleep to get a better view of what makes the sleep quality increase, and what makes it decrease.
+This way the user can see the temperatures of the different rooms, as well as if the humidity is on the optimal level for good health.
+This raises the users awareness of their indoor conditions to hopefully assist in increasing their health and overall quality of life.

-### Alternative 2

-Temperature and humidity is something that effects us every day.
-In some cases can it cause drastic changes to our life, like bad sleep or hypothermia.

 ## Introduction
 In a world where more and more people struggle with sleep problems, it's